MangasDes/odin-recipes/README.md

 # odin-recipes
 Odin Recipes HTML Basics Assignment
-Make a basic website using HTML with links to recipes .
-Should contain everything I have learned so far , links ,  paragraphs , images , lists , bold/italic , headers and more .
+Make a basic website  using HTML showcasing recipes which I found online .
+Should contain everything I have learned so far from the Odin project lessons .